Taiwan tightens curbs after surge in domestic COVID-19 cases | MarketScreener

 TAIPEI, May 15 (Reuters) - Taiwan raised its coronavirus

-shut many venues and restrict gatherings in the wake of 180 new
+will shut many venues and restrict gatherings in the wake of 180

 Taipei's government has already ordered bars, nightclubs and